adrianauch/code-quiz-hw/psuedo-code.md

    a. var b.let c.ident d.const
    answer:c
 4. Which of the following is not a data type?
-   a. array b. string c.object d. number
+   a.
+Boolean b. string c.object d. underfined
    answer: a
 5. Where do would you add the script tag?
    a. between the last body tag and the HTML tag b. above the last body tag c. in the head element d. after the </head> but before the <body> tag.